You know that the use of QR Codes is growing every day across the globe. And also across most industries, particularly marketing.

-You want to use QR Codes in your new print media campaigns.
-But you’re not sure which is the right QR Code generator for you?
-A quick Google search will give you so many options—how do you choose the best QR Code generator?
-This guide will definitely help you.
+A quick Google search will give you many options.
+How do you then choose the best QR Code generator?
+This guide will help you.

 We have divided this guide into two sections:

-- A detailed comparison chart of top QR Code generators
+2. A detailed comparison chart of the top QR Code generators

 Note that no QR Code generator is perfect in an absolute way.
 You need to figure out what your requirements are and which QR Code generator suits your needs.